 If you have a Help-to-Buy ISA, then you can access your funds without paying any charge on withdrawal.

-However, note that you will not be able to put the money back in – monthly deposits are limited to £200, whether or not you have made a withdrawal.
+However, note that you will not be able to put the money back in – monthly deposits are limited to £200, regardless of whether you have made a withdrawal.
 Taking money out may therefore affect the bonus which can be accrued, and if you take all the money out, you will not be able to open a new one as the scheme closed on 30 November 2019.
 Note, however, that if you meet the criteria, you might be able to open a Lifetime ISA instead (see above).

 For more information, please see the government FAQs.